RisD1/Competitions_at_OOD/README.md

 # Competitions_at_OOD
-This platform is aimed at simplifying the management of competitions at OOD.
-We are actively developing and refining the system to provide a comprehensive solution for organizing, judging, and announcing competition results.
+This platform is aimed at streamlining the management of competitions at OOD.

 ## Features: